Below are a few common questions and answers that will help you get the most out of your Hulu new subscription:

 1. An Account: To start watching Hulu, you’ll first need an account - visit the official signup page.

 If this is your first time signing up for a Hulu subscription, you'll be offered a one-week free trial to test out the service.
-If you want to watch Hulu without commercials, we offer a No Commercials plan for $11.99 per month.
-Our Limited Commercials plan, available for $7.99 per month, includes a modest amount of commercials.
+For $7.99/month, you get access to our huge library of the best TV, Hulu Originals, hit movies, and more.
+For an additional $4.00/month, you can enjoy Hulu commercial-free.
 Your trial subscription will automatically roll over into a paid subscription after the trial – if you don't want to keep the subscription, be sure to cancel before the eighth day.
 If you've had a Hulu subscription or trial in the past, you won't be eligible for the free trial, but the signup process is the same.
 Just select "Start my subscription" after you see the message alerting you that you will be charged.

-To learn more about the No Commercials plan, please visit here.
+To learn more about the No Commercials Add-on, please visit here.

 2. A Device: Next, you'll need some sort of internet-enabled device, such as a supported internet-connected TV, smart phone, or gaming system.
 You can see all of the devices that we support here.
 If you already have one of these devices, you can learn more about getting started here.